 “That’s all very well”, you say, “but how exactly can I connect with fellow coaches when I’m just starting out?”

 If you’ve not taken part in a coaching certification program, which naturally brings coaches together, then it’s unlikely that you’ve found a steady group of coaching friends that you can bounce ideas off.

 As a coach, you may have already done some research on coaching organizations.
 However, you may not be familiar with the pros and cons that come with joining one.

 Usually, coaching organizations help coaches become accredited through their courses.
 So if you’re looking to kill two birds with one stone and gain some great pals along the way, then joining an organization may be the perfect way to connect with fellow coaches AND get licensed.

 Talk about multi-tasking…

-What are the main benefits of joining a coaching organization?
+What are the main benefits of joining a coaching organization or coaching association?